Haptic technology: Types of mechanical touch sensing

-Human sensing of mechanical loading in the skin is managed by Mechanoreceptors.
+Human sensing of mechanical loading in the skin is managed by mechanoreceptors.
 There are a number of types of mechanoreceptors but those present in the finger pad are typically placed into two categories.
 Fast acting (FA) and slow acting (SA).
 SA mechanoreceptors are sensitive to relatively large stresses and at low frequencies while FA mechanoreceptors are sensitive to smaller stresses at higher frequencies.
 The result of this is that generally SA sensors can detect textures with amplitudes greater than 200 micrometers and FA sensors can detect textures with amplitudes less than 200 micrometers down to about 1 micrometer, though some research suggests that FA can only detect textures smaller than the fingerprint wavelength.
 FA mechanoreceptors achieve this high resolution of sensing by sensing vibrations produced by friction and an interaction of the fingerprint texture moving over fine surface texture.

 Implementation

-See the sub-sections under applications for examples.

-Haptic feedback

 Haptic feedback (often shortened to just haptics) is controlled vibrations at set frequencies and intervals to provide a sensation representative of an in-game action; this includes 'bumps', 'knocks', and 'tap' of one's hand or fingers.

 The majority of electronics offering haptic feedback use vibrations, and most use a type of eccentric rotating mass (ERM) actuator, consisting of an unbalanced weight attached to a motor shaft.
 As the shaft rotates, the spinning of this irregular mass causes the actuator and the attached device to shake.
 Piezoelectric actuators are also employed to produce vibrations, and offer even more precise motion than LRAs, with less noise and in a smaller platform, but require higher voltages than do ERMs and LRAs.

-Rumble

-Rumble is a form of haptics, rumble is just vibrating steadily at various frequencies.
+Controller rumble

+One of the most common forms of haptic feedback in video games is controller rumble.
+In 1976, Sega's motorbike game Moto-Cross, also known as Fonz, was the first game to use haptic feedback, causing the handlebars to vibrate during a collision with another vehicle.

 Force feedback

 Force feedback devices use motors to manipulate the movement of an item held by the user.
 A common use is in automobile driving video games and simulators, which turn the steering wheel to simulate forces experienced when cornering a real vehicle.
 Direct-drive wheels, introduced in 2013, are based on servomotors and are the most high-end, for strength and fidelity, type of force feedback racing wheels.

-In 2007, Novint released the Falcon, the first consumer 3D touch device with high resolution three-dimensional force feedback.
+In 2007, Novint released the Falcon, a consumer 3D touch device with high resolution three-dimensional force feedback.
 This allowed the haptic simulation of objects, textures, recoil, momentum, and the physical presence of objects in games.